 The tracking devices can be easily configured to set up pay for parking systems, as well as to beam traffic updates or route guidance to citizens via a mobile app or vehicle console.

-Of course, the best way would be to abolish tolls all together so that one does not worry about reloading.
-But this is not possible, personally I don’t think Touch ‘n’ Go is outdated if one looks beyond just paying toll.
+Of course, the best way would be to abolish tolls altogether so that one does not worry about reloading.
+But this is not possible, personally, I don’t think Touch ‘n’ Go is outdated if one looks beyond just paying the toll.

-When I was in Hong Kong, I used Octopus card which works similar to Touch ‘n’ Go but I feel that the usage of Octopus at merchant level was at a greater use.
-I paid for the bus fare, morning snack, breakfast, lunch , dinner and even did my sundry shopping using the Octopus card.
-And this is where I think Touch ‘n’ Go is lacking and where there is allowed usage, the operators are imposing unnecessary surcharges that actually causing even lesser usage of the card.
+When I was in Hong Kong, I used Octopus card which works similar to Touch ‘n’ Go but I feel that the usage of Octopus at the merchant level was at greater use.
+I paid for the bus fare, morning snack, breakfast, lunch, and dinner and even did my sundry shopping using the Octopus card.
+And this is where I think Touch ‘n’ Go is lacking and where there are allowed usage, the operators are imposing unnecessary surcharges that actually cause even lesser usage of the card.

 Yes, monopoly is bad but then again, what’s the convenience of using a pre-paid debit card when the usage is limited?
-The problem in Malaysia is compounded by the fact that there are too many options of pre-paid card, e-wallets, e-payment apps (like terrible Petronas app Setel) and even loyalty cards – in the end, one need to bring a dozen cards & apps to pay at different merchants.
-This needs to stop and the various cards need to be consolidated OR merchants needs to allow certain cards to be used to pay for goods and services.
+The problem in Malaysia is compounded by the fact that there are too many options of pre-paid cards, e-wallets, e-payment apps (like the terrible Petronas app Setel) and even loyalty cards – in the end, one needs to bring a dozen cards & apps to pay at different merchants.
+This needs to stop and the various cards need to be consolidated OR merchants need to allow certain cards to be used to pay for goods and services.